THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 I ordered most items for our offshore sailing medical kit online, using our Amazon Prime account.
-A lot of items on our list come in larger quantities they we need.
+A lot of items on our list come in larger quantities than we need.
 For example, I ordered large transparent bandages, which came in a pack of 10.
-As a result, we have a excessive supply of items, which I have put into a box to give out to (hopefully) a needy clinic somewhere.
-As items came in, I unpacked them to fit better in the medical kit, and put everything in plastic zip-lock bags to keep it dry.
+As a result, we have an excess supply of items, which I have put into a box to give out to (hopefully) a needy clinic somewhere.
+As items came in, I unpacked them to fit better in the medical kit and put everything in plastic zip-lock bags to keep it dry.

 Aqua-C hydration needles are a subcutaneous IV system to deliver fluids to a dehydrated patient.
 Neither David or I have experience placing an IV, but the AQUA-C is much simpler to use, which will enable us to easily treat dehydration.